Loyola University Chicago

 Program Details

-Ricci candidates begin the fall semester of their junior year conducting research on the “West” and “East” utilizing resources at Loyola's John Felice Rome Center (JFRC), then a destination in East Asia.
-During this two-semester program, Ricci candidates may participate in travel excursions, explore both cultures and their histories, and work on their intercultural research projects with the assistance of faculty from Chicago, Rome, and an East Asian destination.
+Ricci candidates begin the fall semester of their junior year conducting research on the “West” and “East” utilizing resources at Loyola's John Felice Rome Center (JFRC) then a destination in East Asia.
+During this two-semester program, Ricci candidates participate in travel excursions, explore both cultures and their histories, and work on their intercultural research projects with the assistance of faculty from Chicago, Rome, and an East Asian destination.

 Key aspects of the Ricci Scholars Program